 Through one of God’s divine appointments Neil Martin met with Dr. Hayward who was practicing medicine in Chattanooga and who also had a heart for the medical missionary based work in the country.
 Dr. Hayward offered his 500 acre farm to accomplish this dream.
 Brs.
 Martin and McClure also enlisted the counsel and approval of the Southern Union and Georgia-Cumberland Conference presidents.
 They desired to work closely with denominational leaders and organization.

 The deal was closed.
-Wildwood Sanitarium and Hospital was born just a few weeks after Pearl Harbor—January, 1942.
+Wildwood Sanitarium was born just a few weeks after Pearl Harbor—January, 1942.
 Dr. Hayward turned the property over to Wildwood’s founders with only a $3000 note of indebtedness.
 The balance was a gift of love for a work he whole-heartedly believed in.
 Wildwood was on its way to becoming a lighthouse of truth for more than the Chattanooga area.
 Its rays of light were destined to reach out across the United States, Canada, and Mexico; jump the oceans; and send their beams into Puerto Rico, Belize, Honduras, Japan, Korea and Zambia.

 With the erection of a whole new physical plant ahead of them the Wildwood leaders realized their skills were inadequate to do all the building required.
 This began a saga of Christian faith, earnest prayer and hard work which has thrilled hearts around the world.